hexhoc/flowing-retail/README.md

 * You can inspect processes via Camunda Operate on [http://localhost:8081](http://localhost:8081)
 * You can inspect all events going on via [http://localhost:8095](http://localhost:8095)

+## Hint on using Camunda License

+The core components of Camunda are source available and free to use, but the operations tool Camunda Operate is only free for non-production use.